 Keep in mind that all SBA loans come with a lengthy and involved application process—so if you are in a hurry, an SBA loan is not the product for you.

-The typical applicant for the Regions Small Business Loan has a growing business that has demonstrated the ability to create sufficient cash flow to meet its ongoing debt obligations.
+The typical applicant for a Regions small business loan has a growing business that has demonstrated the ability to create sufficient cash flow to meet its ongoing debt obligations.
 For you, the owner, this means you are generating enough profit to meet the business’s day to day operating needs, but not necessarily in large enough amounts to finance your next significant business purchase.

 Let’s look at the requirements as well as the pros and cons of these Regions small business loan options: